B. LaRae Orullian: Biography

+Awards and recognition

 In 1983, she was named Savvy Magazine's top 20 corporate women.
 According to the editor of the magazine, Wendy Reid Crisp, Orullian and her colleagues were nominated because "we believe them to be the front-runners for chief executive officer".

 Orullian was inducted into the Colorado Women's Hall of Fame in 1988.

 Orullian has been on or led boards of many companies, including Frontier Airlines and WellPoint Financial (Anthem Inc.).
 She served as First Vice Chair of the World Board (World Association of Girl Guides and Girl Scouts), based in London, England, and she served as National President and Chair of the Girl Scouts of the USA.

 In 1994, she wrote an article for the Chicago Tribune entitled "Girl Scouts Make A Promise To Include All" which announced that Girl Scouts would allow members to substitute the word "God" in the Girl Scout Law for "a word for God that more closely expresses their personal spiritual beliefs."

 In 2004, she was awarded an honorary Doctor of Humane Letters (L.H.D.) degree from Whittier College, in Whittier, California.